UX

 UI Design Layers

-We can see that the biggest difference between the mobile app design and desktop design it’s in the screen size.
-And for this reason, to help neutralize this drawback, the interfaces are taking more and more advantage of the z-axis by implementing multiple layers, amounting one on top of the other.
+We can see that the biggest difference between mobile app and desktop design is screen size.
+For this reason, to help neutralize this drawback, interfaces are increasingly taking advantage of the z-axis by implementing multiple layers, one on top of the other.

 Layers are interaction cues.
 Image credit: Material Design